Voice Actions DSL

 Sautikit accepts two response formats from your voice callback:

-The JSON DSL exists so your server can construct call flows with standard JSON libraries, receive type-checked errors from the Sautikit validator, and stay decoupled from the underlying FreeSWITCH XML dialect.
+The JSON DSL exists so your server can construct call flows with standard JSON libraries, receive type-checked errors from the Sautikit validator, and stay decoupled from the underlying PBX XML dialect.
 If you are moving from an XML-based voice API, the verb names map closely.
 The main difference is that Sautikit uses getDigits for DTMF collection (see the verb table below).

 {